Kaholo/kaholo-plugin-aws-s3/README.md

 1. Access Key ID (Vault) **Required if not in settings** - The ID of the access key of the IAM user to authenticate with.
 2. Access Key Secret (Vault) **Required if not in setting** - The access key secret of the IAM user to authenticate with.
 3. Region (Autocomplete) **Required if not in setting** -  Make this request in the specified region.
-4. Bucket (Autocomplete) **Optional** - The bucket to make the request on.
+4. Bucket (Autocomplete) **Required** - The bucket to make the request on.
 [Learn More](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
 5. Encryption Algorithm (Options) **Optional** - Whether to enable encryption, and if AWS should use S3 default key, or a specified KMS Key.
 Possible values: **SSE-S3 AES256 | SSE-KMS | none**
-6. KMS Master Key (Autocomplete) **Required SSE-KMS encryption** - For SSE-KMS encryption, the ID of the KMS key to provide for the bucket encryption.
+6. KMS Master Key (Autocomplete) **Required for SSE-KMS encryption** - For SSE-KMS encryption, the ID of the KMS key to provide for the bucket encryption.
 7. Bucket Key Enabled (Boolean) **Optional** - Specifies whether AWS should use an S3 Bucket Key with server-side encryption using KMS (SSE-KMS) for new objects in the bucket.
 Existing objects are not affected.

 ## Method: Enable Bucket Website Hosting